evidanary/grepg-python/README.md

 ##Creating Data
+(Requires setting up of auth credentials)

-Add an item
+Add an item -

 ```
 $ grepg add item
 ...opens a file in your editor
 Successfully created item
 ```

-Or add a topic
+Or add a topic -

 ```
 $ grepg add topic Ruby
 Successfully created topic Ruby
 ```

 ##Show a Topic

-Requires auth
+(Requires setting up of auth credentials)

 ```
 $ grepg show scala
 Convert List of string to Set